David Cohen (cello)

 After graduating from the Yehudi Menuhin School, he continued his studies at The Guildhall School of Music & Drama, where for six years he was a student of Oleg Kogan.
 He won the prestigious Gold Medal and in 2002 he became the Royal Philharmonic Society of Belgium “Rising Star”, performing recitals in leading concert halls including Carnegie Hall in New York, Wigmore Hall in London and the Concertgebouw in Amsterdam.
 In March 2001 David Cohen was appointed Principal Cello of the Philharmonia Orchestra in London – the youngest Philharmonia Principal ever – a position which he held until summer 2009.

 He is a passionate chamber musician performing regularly in major festivals with the finest musicians in Europe.
 He is regularly invited to international cello and chamber music festivals such as Kronberg, Manchester, Cambridge, Beauvais, Bordeaux, Gstaad and West Cork.
 In October 2011 he performed Beethoven Sonatas with the late Charles Rosen at Cadogan Hall.
 In May 2013 he gave a solo recital at the Wigmore Hall, which included a new work written for him by Ian Wilson, later giving the Irish premiere in Galway.
 In June 2013 he was the featured soloist in a concert at the Spitalfields Festival, which included a new work for cello and ensemble, Katharsis, written especially for him by Cheryl Frances-Hoad, which he has also recorded.
-Earlier this year he curated a series of four concerts for Norfolk and Norwich Chamber Music performing the world premiere of a new work for solo cello written by Gordon Crosse.
-He has also commissioned Gursky Landscape for solo cello and string quartet from Gavin Higgins; the world premiere will be given at the Cheltenham Festival in 2018.
+In 2017 he curated a series of four concerts for Norfolk and Norwich Chamber Music performing the world premiere of a new work for solo cello written by Gordon Crosse.
+He also commissioned Gursky Landscape for solo cello and string quartet from Gavin Higgins; the world premiere was given at the Cheltenham Festival in 2018.

 He has recorded for Classic FM, Cypres-Records and the London Philharmonic Orchestra Label and broadcasts include the Lutoslawski Cello Concerto with the Philharmonia and Sofia Gubaidulina’s Seven Last Words for Cello, Bayan and Strings with the BBC Symphony Orchestra.
 He has recorded Lalo Cello Concerto with Orchestre Philharmonique de Liège